CHQ Dialogues

 The Department of Religion designated this program as “Interfaith Dialogues.”
 It has grown broader over the years.
 It now offers an opportunity for dialogue on all issues and ideas from all the lectures presented at Chautauqua, while welcoming religious perspectives in all its understandings and manifestations.
 It has evolved out of various iterations of programs that the Religion Department began at Chautauqua and fostered elsewhere.

-Actually, the Community Interfaith Dialogues concept, celebrating religious diversity, has many antecedents at Chautauqua.
-It grew out of the Abrahamic Initiative that had had its beginning in 1998 under the Rev. Dr. Ross Mackenzie.
+The Community Interfaith Dialogues concept of celebrating religious diversity, has many antecedents at Chautauqua.
+It grew out of the Abrahamic Initiative that had its beginning in 1998 under the Rev. Dr. Ross Mackenzie.
 It took programmatic form at Chautauqua in 2005 under the Rev. Dr. Joan Brown Campbell and Maureen Rovegno.

 Those who developed the program at Chautauqua hoped that the participants would take the program home to their various cities around the country.
 One successful result was the dialogue program which the Rev. Susan McKee and Hal Simmons introduced in Denver.